Lights! Camera! Alice!

-Through a combination of narrative, vibrant illustrations, and title cards in the style of Hollywood silent films (which are all titles of the films she made), we follow Alice’s life, starting in 1875 in France, where she spent her early years surrounded by the teetering books of her father’s shop.
-When her father dies and his business collapses, Alice finds work at a camera company, where the opportunity to make her own films arises.
+Through a combination of narrative, vibrant illustrations, and title cards in the style of Hollywood silent films (which are titles of the films she made), we follow Alice’s life.
+The story starts in 1875 in France, where she spent her early years surrounded by the teetering books of her father’s shop.
+When her father dies, and his business collapses, Alice finds work at a camera company, where the opportunity to make films arises.
 Alice then begins to make a name for herself in French film as her creativity sets her work apart from rival filmmakers, and we read about her successes as she moves to America with her husband.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.